codefellows/seattle-201d41/class-02-intro_js_html_css-arrays/lab/README.md

 - As a developer, I want to provide five questions to the user, so that they can guess the answers and get to know me.
 - As a developer, I want to notify the user after each question, so they are aware whether they were correct or not in their answers.
 - As a developer, I want to be able to debug my code by using well structured console messages.
-- As a developer, I want to manage my code through an online version control system, so I have the ability to work with others, manage my revisions, and keep a thorough record of my progress.
+- As a developer, I want to manage my code through an version control system, so I have the ability to keep a thorough record of my progress.

 ### Technical Requirements for "About Me"